What lesson length is best?

 Do students need regular lessons?

 - Students benefit the best from regular weekly lessons.
-Fortnightly lessons are only available for adult advanced students.
+Lesson appointments I would only recommend for intermediate/ advanced adult students.

 What are the term dates of the lessons?